 But beyond those sentiments, how the hell else are we supposed to cope?

-It’s really fucking hard to say, so we tracked down an expert to help us make sense of things.
+It’s really hard to say, so we tracked down an expert to help us make sense of things.
 Below, Dr. Kenneth Doka, who has published nearly three dozen books on grief, explains why you shouldn’t look away and offers a five-part framework to ensure you don’t give up on the world, no matter how out of control it seems.

 It’s worth remembering that very often the actual data is less scary than your initial impressions, and by taking the time to learn you’ll feel better, not worse.